The Story Of Beverley’s Shipbuilding Powerhouse Hits The Big Screen

 During the First and Second World Wars, a number of Cook, Welton & Gemmell ships were requisitioned by the Royal Navy, mostly to act as minesweepers, and the company was also commissioned by the Admiralty to construct purpose-built vessels.

-Cook, Welton & Gemmell has since vanished and, where once people could have stood on the banks of the at Grovehill and been swamped by the wave of a launching ship as it descended ‘broadside on’ (sideways) into the river, or heard the constant hammer of the riveters, nowadays a builder of small boats is the sole remnant of shipbuilding in Beverley.
+Cook, Welton & Gemmell has since vanished and, where once people could have stood on the banks of the River Hull at Grovehill and been swamped by the wave of a launching ship as it descended ‘broadside on’ (sideways) into the river, or heard the constant hammer of the riveters, nowadays a builder of small boats is the sole remnant of shipbuilding in Beverley.

 Before its broadcast on That’s TV Humber later this year, the preview screening of the programme will be shown at Parkway Cinema, Beverley on Friday 16th August at 7pm.
 Admission is £2 and includes a free popcorn and choice of soft drink.